EricssonResearch/calvin-base/extras/docker/readme.md

     $ make develop

 for the develop branch.
+There are also raspberry pi images available, which can be built with

+    $ make PLATFORM=rpi master

+and similarly for develop, of course.
+There is also an image which includes dependencies necessary to run the examples:

+    $ make DEPS=y master

+and, for raspberry pi,

+    $ make DEPS=y PLATFORM=rpi master

 It is of course also possible to build them manually, e.g.

     $ docker build -t erctcalvin/calvin -f Dockerfile .

-for the standard and the raspberry pi images, respectively.
 They can be pulled from dockerhub using

     $ docker pull erctcalvin/calvin:master